openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 [Home](https://equella.github.io/)

-# Installing Equella
+# Installing openEQUELLA

 ## Environment setup
-Assuming you are building and installing Equella in the same environment, the following should be setup.
-Details can be found in the [Equella Dev Setup](https://github.com/equella/Equella#download-required-software) guide.
+Assuming you are building and installing openEQUELLA in the same environment, the following should be setup.
+Details can be found in the [openEQUELLA Dev Setup](https://github.com/equella/Equella#download-required-software) guide.

 - Java 8 (Oracle)
 - ImageMagick